frostedechoes/canneddragons/2022/Blogging As Self-Care.md

 {|<} ![Micro.blog: A great place to share your blog posts.](/_Resources/microblog.png)

 I've been on a sort of crusade to get more people to blog recently.
-If I come across someone who is interesting and has something worthwhile to share, I urge them to start a blog.
+If I come across a person who is interesting and has something worthwhile to share, I urge them to start a blog.
 I have a friend at work who, in the early days of the Ukraine war, was sending updates about the conflict to a large group of people via an email distribution list.
 I suggested he commit his ideas to a blog instead.
 At first, he wasn't into the idea.
 One of the reasons he gave me was that he had too much going on and he needed self-care time, in addition to all the craziness in life.
 I remarked to him that the activity of blogging *is* my self-care time.

 {{more}}